-Hello World! or: How I Learned to Stop Listening and Love the Noise, focuses on the mobilisation of individuals to voice their opinions and experiences to an audience across the globe, in a large-scale audio-visual installation comprised of thousands of video diaries gathered from the internet.
+Hello World! or: How I Learned to Stop Listening and Love the Noise, focused on the mobilisation of individuals to voice their opinions and experiences to an audience across the globe, in a large-scale audio-visual installation comprised of thousands of video diaries gathered from the internet.

-Each of the 5,000 videos that make up the installation features a single individual speaking candidly to a prospective audience from a private, domestic space such as a bedroom or a kitchen.
-The multi-channel sound composition glides between individuals and the group, allowing audiences to listen in on individual speakers or become immersed in the overall cacophony, where the private and public collide.
+Each of the 5,000 videos that make up the installation featured a single individual speaking candidly to a prospective audience from a private, domestic space such as a bedroom or a kitchen.
+The multi-channel sound composition moved between individuals and the group, allowing audiences to listen in on individual speakers or become immersed in the overall cacophony, where the private and public collide.
 Social media has enabled us to become more proficient communicators, but have these multiple platforms helped us to any listen better?